TAO Toolkit Quick Start Guide

 Getting Started

-Download the TAO package which contains startup scripts, Jupyter notebooks and config files.
-TAO is supported on Google Colab; if you want to try on Colab, you can skip this step and directly scroll down to the running in colab section.
+Download the TAO package that contains startup scripts, Jupyter Notebooks, and config files.
+TAO is supported on Google Colab; if you want to try on Colab, you can skip this step and scroll down to the running in colab section.

 Copy